Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

 Transform Driver
 ----------------

-This examples shows you how setup a transform driver.
+This example shows you how setup a transform driver.
 First make sure you are in the Front Ortho view. :kbd:`Numpad5`, :kbd:`Numpad1`.

 (1) In object mode, select then duplicate the default ``Cube``. :kbd:`Shift-D`.
 Move ``Cube.001`` to a new location.